cstuder/parse-swissmetnet/README.md

 Parses a SwissMetNet description string containing location and parameter definitions.

-Returns two fields: `locations` and `parameters`, both containing arrays of StdClass objects with fields such as location coordinates or paramter units.
+Returns two fields: `locations` and `parameters`, both containing arrays of StdClass objects with fields such as location coordinates or parameter units.

 ## Testing